crosscompute/crosscompute-policies/privacy.md

 Our emails might contain a pixel tag, which is a small, clear image that can tell us whether or not you have opened an email and what your IP address is.
 We use this pixel tag to make our email more effective for you and to make sure we're not sending you unwanted email.
 If you prefer not to receive pixel tags, please opt out of marketing emails.

-## Changes to our Privacy Statement
+## Changes to our Privacy Policy

-Although most changes are likely to be minor, CrossCompute may change our Privacy Statement from time to time.
-We will provide notification to Users of material changes to this Privacy Statement through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the email address specified in your CrossCompute primary account.
-For changes to this Privacy Statement that do not affect your rights, we encourage visitors to check this page frequently.
+Although most changes are likely to be minor, CrossCompute may change our Privacy Policy from time to time.
+We will provide notification to Users of material changes to this Privacy Policy through our Website at least 30 days prior to the change taking effect by posting a notice on our home page or sending email to the email address specified in your CrossCompute primary account.
+For changes to this Privacy Policy that do not affect your rights, we encourage visitors to check this page frequently.